In This Article

 Here’s an overview of how the process works:

 • First, you need to download a software wallet that offers backup passphrases.
-Trust Wallet is a great option.
+Trust Wallet is a decent option, as we explore in our Trust Wallet review.

 • Download the Trust Wallet app and create a new wallet.